 Andy and I love finding places that are off-the-beaten-path even when we are visiting well-traveled areas.
-Our discovery in Costa Rica came the way they often do – a chance encounter with a honeymooning couple on the beach near where we were staying.
-Their tales of a beach, the clear water, and the friendly monkeys at Nacascolo completely captured our imaginations, and we were determined to investigate.
+Our discovery of a hidden beach in Costa Rica came the way they often do – a chance encounter with a honeymooning couple on the beach near where we were staying.
+Their tales of the sand, the clear water, and the friendly monkeys at Nacascolo completely captured our imaginations, and we were determined to investigate.

 They did not exaggerate the place’s beauty, the “largely locals” feel, the crystal clear waters or exactly how inquisitive the monkeys would be.
 Though the fact that the monkeys seem to prefer Doritos to nearly everything else was a surprise.
 Intrigued?

 From Playa Ocotal, we jumped in the rental car with Andy’s mom and made our way through Playa del Coco and onto 253 toward Papagayo.
 We had been warned the journey would take about 45 minutes, or so, and even with a couple of map checks, it was right on target.